-To challenge students who already know the concepts, ask them to write their own very short stories using characters, settings, problems, and solutions of their own creation.
+To challenge students who already understand the concepts, ask them to write their own short stories using characters, settings, problems and solutions of their own creation.
 They can then share their stories with peers and discuss the story elements they described.

 In addition to individual student work time, this worksheet can be used as a(n):

 - Guided reading group activity